-Can you get a mortgage if you’re self-employed?
 In a word: yes.
-It’s slightly more fiddly than if you’re a full-time employee of a company.
-But with nearly 15% of the UK’s workforce now self-employed, if you can prove solid earnings and a decent income history, you should be able to access the same rates and deals as salaried employees.
+Getting a mortgage if you’re self-employed is slightly more fiddly than if you’re an employee of a company.
+But if you can prove you’ve had solid earnings and a decent income history, you should be able to access the same rates and deals as salaried employees.

 How do you prove your income when applying for a mortgage?

 Lenders will ask you for different information based on what type of self-employment you’re in.
 The exact requirements will vary from lender to lender, but here’s what you can likely expect.If you’re a contractor or freelancer

 You’ll need to show your most recent employment contracts so the lender can see what you earn as a day rate.
 The lender will then average out the figures in your contracts over the course of a working year to get an annual salary figure for you.

 You should also have your SA302s/tax calculations

 and tax year overviews ready.
 Some lenders will insist on seeing them, so not having them limits your options in terms of which lenders you’ll have access to.

 If you’re paid a day rate as a contractor or freelancer, this shouldn’t be a problem – you should be able to use your SA302s/tax calculations, tax year overviews, and contacts to prove your income.If you’re a sole trader or landlord

 You’ll almost certainly need to provide your SA302s/tax calculations